johnmutuma5/Notes/PWAs/pwas.md

 ## Introducing the IndexedDB
 A few features of the IndexedDB;

-- It is a transactional Key-Value pairs database i.e. if one of the operations in a given transaction fails, none of the operations are applied
+- It is a transactional Key-Value pairs database i.e. if one of the operations in a given transaction fails, none of the operations are applied.
+Everything we do with the IndexedDB has to be transactional
 - We could also store a significant amount of data including Files and Blobs
 - It can also be accessed asynchronously
 - It can also be accessed via usual JavaScript code and also from service workers